user42_kevin.gpg-- GnuPG public key, binary

 The new is signed by the old so trust should go transitively.

-.asc are from the new key (its subkey).
+.asc signatures are from the new key (its subkey).
 The Perl

 SIGNATURE files are either old or new according

 Of course there's limited point giving key finding instructions here.
-Unless you get it or verify by an independent channel then it's no better than a checksum.
+Unless you get it or verify by an independent channel then it's not much better than a checksum.

 All of tuxfamily can be reached by either https.
 Links here to the download area are mostly https in the interests of maintaining privacy and security, especially when getting software.
-The SSL certificate is from tuxfamily.
+The HTTPS SSL certificate is

 This page Copyright 2014, 2015, 2016, 2017, 2018, 2019 Kevin Ryde.